Bus Service in Brookline

 Brentwood Motor Coach Company

-Beginning in 1937, an alternative for Brookliners to the standard Pittsburgh Railways streetcar line was independent bus line, the Brentwood Motor Coach Company, that established two local routes through the community.
+Beginning in 1937, local commuters were presented with a transit alternative to the established 39-Brookline streetcar service when the independent Brentwood Motor Coach Company established two routes through the community.

-The Brentwood Motor Coach Company, established in 1929, was based in Brentwood along Saw Mill Run Boulevard.
-It began as a feeder line to Pittsburgh Railways and eventually established its own routes into downtown Pittsburgh.
-The company continued to grow in size, eventually running ten distinct routes through the South Hills area.
+The company was established in 1929 and based along Saw Mill Run Boulevard in Brentwood.
+It began as a suburban feeder line to the Pittsburgh Railways system and eventually established its own routes into downtown Pittsburgh.
+The company continued to grow in size, expanding its service to ten distinct routes through the South Hills.

-The Brentwood buses were mostly FitzJohn coaches painted in a three-color, plus striping, paint scheme with all the proper signage.
+The Brentwood buses were mostly FitzJohn motor coaches painted in a three-color paint scheme with striping and all the proper signage.
 They also operated General Motors "metropolitan" style buses.

-The local Brookline bus routes serviced areas of the community that were detached from the Pittsburgh Railways right-of-way.
-Residents in locations like Ebenshire Village, along Whited Street, Fordham and Pioneer Avenues, benefited from the convenience of this service.
+The Brookline bus routes serviced areas of the community that were located a good distance from the streetcar right-of-way.
+Residents along Whited Street, Fordham and Pioneer Avenues, and Ebenshire Village, benefited from the convenience of this service.

 The Brentwood Motor Coach Company was acquired by the Port Authority on March 4, 1964.
-The two long-established Brookline bus routes were left in place and redesignated as 41D Brookline and 46E East Brookline via Whited Street.
+Their long-established local routes were left in place and redesignated as 41D Brookline - Pioneer Avenue and 46E East Brookline via Whited Street.

 Allegheny County Port Authority